How to create your child’s ‘classroom at home’

-Some children might even find working easier with a bit of background noise, like a radio on quietly or some gentle music.
+Some children might even find homework easier with a bit of background noise, like a radio on quietly or some gentle music.

 Have all their learning kit to hand

-It’s very easy for kids to use sharpening their pencils or going to find a ruler as an excuse to wander off (and forget to come back!) so make sure they have all the equipment they need, including stationery and books.
+It’s very easy for kids to use sharpening their pencils or going to find a ruler as an excuse to wander off (and forget to come back!) so before they start their homework, make sure they have all the equipment they need, including stationery and books.